MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: MonoSR

-(2) \textit{Perspective-Aware Imagination}.
-This level assesses the model’s capability to answer questions from unobserved viewpoints, requiring it to implicitly imagine novel visual perspectives and maintain spatial consistency across views\cite{zhang2025spinbenchperspectiverotationlens}.
-It comprises three tasks: occlusion judgment (OJ), perspective-aware relationship (PR), and object grounding (OG).

-(3) \textit{Situational Reasoning}.
-Different from the previous two levels that focus on perception-oriented tasks, this level examines more complex reasoning capabilities.
-Specifically, we simulate various real-world scenarios based on the given input and require the model to answer questions by leveraging not only the visual scene information but also relevant common knowledge.
-To achieve this, our QA generation prompt assigns the LLM an expert persona (e.g., a safety inspector or a roboticist) and requires it to embed real-world context by generating a \textit{motivation clause}.
-This process ensures the resulting question remains natural, coherent, and grounded.
-This design encourages comprehensive situational reasoning and is essential for real-world applications that demand both contextual understanding and causal inference.
-An examplre is shown in the below:

-Besides, various question types are designed for these tasks to comprehensively evaluate understanding ability, including Yes/No, Multiple-Choice, and Numerical questions.

-\textbf{QA Data Generation.} Using the precomputed scene graphs, we adopt a two-stage hybrid QA data generation strategy to ensure scalability, ground-truth accuracy, and linguistic diversity.
-First, we generate a large corpus of (Question, Answer) pairs, where all answers are deterministically derived from the 3D ground-truth annotations.
-For instance, answers for \textit{Foundational 3D Perception} tasks are computed directly from object coordinates, while those for \textit{Perspective-Aware Imagination} are obtained through rigid transformations and 3D geometric consistency checks.
-These verified answers are then paired with corresponding questions generated from a set of handcrafted templates, ensuring systematic and comprehensive coverage across all task categories.
-Second, to mitigate the rigidity and template bias inherent in the initial question set \cite{cheng2024spatialrgpt}, we use the generated (Template-Question, Ground-Truth-Answer) pairs as input for LLM-based refinement.
-The LLM is explicitly instructed to paraphrase, diversify, and enrich the question text only, while preserving the original ground-truth answer.
-This refinement process yields more natural and human-like linguistic styles, enhances conceptual diversity, and maintains strict geometric fidelity to the ground truth.
-Finally, to mitigate answer distribution bias and prevent models from exploiting dataset priors, we meticulously ensure a balanced data distribution across multiple dimensions (e.g., answer types, spatial relations).
+\textbf{QA Data Generation.} Before QA generation, MonoSR performs quality control on the 3D annotations by filtering unreliable object boxes, including those with implausible dimensions (e.g., larger than 20,m), near-zero volume, or substantial discrepancies between their 2D projections and 3D footprints (greater than 30\%).
+Using the resulting high-quality scene graphs, we adopt a two-stage hybrid generation strategy.
+In the first stage, all answers are deterministically derived from 3D ground-truth annotations: answers for \textit{Foundational 3D Perception} tasks are computed directly from object coordinates, while those for \textit{Perspective-Aware Imagination} are obtained through rigid transformations and geometric consistency checks.
+Questions are paired with these verified answers via handcrafted templates, ensuring systematic coverage across all task categories.
+In the second stage, to mitigate the rigidity and template bias inherent in the initial set~\cite{Cheng2024SpatialRGPT}, an LLM paraphrases and diversifies the question text while preserving the original ground-truth answer, yielding more natural linguistic styles without compromising geometric fidelity.